fuadraharjo/PracticumProjects-EnglishLanguage/Project-07 - Prediction Model for OilyGiant Well Location/README.md

-### Predictive Modeling for OilyGiant Well Exploration Locations
+### Prediction Model for OilyGiant Well Exploration Locations

 A company named `OilyGiant` wants to explore oil in three areas.
 We are asked to determine which locations are suitable for exploration by taking into account their business aspects so as not to experience/reduce potential losses with a risk threshold below `2.5%` and obtain high profits. `OilyGiant` has a capital of `100 Million USD` with a `per barrel` price of oil is about `4.5 USD`.